There aren’t many three-word phrases that’ll put you to sleep much quicker than “business document management”, but it doesn’t have to be that way.

 odrive is For Combined Cloud Storage on a Desktop

 For managing complex business document structures, odrive makes it easy to see everything in one place.
-You can link your Dropbox, Google Drive, OneDrive, Gmail and even Slack accounts, so files flow naturally no matter where you (or someone else) ends up putting them.
+You can link your Dropbox, Google Drive, OneDrive, Gmail and even Slack accounts, so files flow naturally no matter where you (or someone else) ends up putting them (check out our best cloud storage for Slack piece, too).

 odrive Pro Tips: